-I have to admit I have days where I feel enslaved by social media.
-I have days where I am uninspired about my own brand and I just draw a blank as to what I should post on my business social media pages... and I'm a social media marketer!
+I have to admit I have days that I feel enslaved by social media.
+I have days where I am uninspired about my own brand and I just draw a blank as to what I should post on my business social media pages...and I'm a social media marketer!
 I can only imagine how you must feel.
 My excuse is usually that I don't have enough time for my own marketing because I am busy marketing for my clients, which I guess is a good problem to have, but I know better.
 If you are attacking your social media marketing with a day-to-day method, then it is easy to fall into this trap.
-We all get tired, burnt out, and just don't have the creative energy that each day may require to put your message out there.
+We all get tired, burned out, and sometimes just don't have the creative energy that each day requires to put our message out there.

 So what do we do about that?

 The first thing we need to do is assess why you are marketing on social media in the first place.